bmvc2026/BMVC2026/attending/registration.md

 #### Note

-For authors of main-conference papers, each accepted paper must be covered by at least one SILVER or NORMAL full-conference registration.
+For authors of main conference papers, each accepted paper must be covered by at least one SILVER or NORMAL full-conference registration.
 Each SILVER/NORMAL registration may cover up to two papers.

-For authors of workshop papers, each accepted paper must be covered by at least one SILVER, NORMAL, or workshop-only registration.
-Each workshop-only registration may cover up to two workshop papers.
+For authors of workshop papers, each accepted paper must be covered by at least one SILVER, NORMAL, or WORKSHOP ONLY registration.
+Each WORKSHOP ONLY registration may cover up to two workshop papers.